nicolasdasriaux/scenario-suite/README.md

 ![](success.png)

-## Scenario Failure will skip steps
+## Skipping steps after failure

+Steps after a failure in a scenario will be skipped.

 ```java
 @ScenarioSuite("Scenario based tests")